eliftilki/hall-reservation-system/README.md

 The Hall Reservation System Project offers the following features:
 - print hall: if user choses that option from main menu program will be print empyt seats with "-" and reserve seats with "x" as halls general look.
 - new activity: if user choses that option from main menu program will be delete all that former reservation.
 - total indorsement: if user choses that option from main menu program will be print each categorys indorsements and total indorsement.
-Program calculate indorsements from indirim.txt file.
+Program calculate indorsements from indirim1.txt file.